-- Thirteen skeletons provide the first evidence of a lost London burial ground
+- Twenty three skeletons provide the first evidence of a lost London burial ground

 - Historical records referenced a Farringdon burial ground as “no man’s land”

 - Despite significant development in the area the burial ground had not been located before now